osmosis-labs/osmosis/x/protorev/protorev.md

 The same line of reasoning exists for Atom. `x/protorev` will attempt to find the highest liquidity pool between (Atom, Akash) and (Atom, Juno).
 If these pools exist, they will be added to the list of routes that can be simulated later in the pipeline.
 If not, the route is discarded.

-In both cases, the route that is built will always sandwich the swap that was made.
+In both cases, the route that is built will always surround the pool of the original swap that was made.
 However, we allow for more flexibility in route generation as the highest liquidity method may not be optimal, hence the additional of hot routes.

 ### Hot Route Method